macCesar/purgetss-docs/docs/customization/4-Opacity.md

 ```

 ## In the `apply` directive
-You can also use color opacity modifiers in the `apply` directive in your `config.js` file.
+You can also use color opacity modifiers in the `apply` directive in the `config.js` file.

 ```js title="./purgetss/config.js"
 module.exports = {